- Open Access

 AMH and COH outcome

-Linear regression analysis relating the serum levels of AMH and age or COH outcomes (E2/r-FSH ratio, total dose of r-FSH and number of M II oocytes) in ATD-positive and ATD-negative women
+When sub-fertile women were stratified according to the presence or absence of ATD, linear regression analysis confirmed the relationship between the serum levels of AMH and the outcome of COH (as assessed by E2/r-FSH ratio, total dose of r-FSH and number of M II oocytes) both in ATD-positive and ATD-negative women (Table 2).

 ATD, AMH, and COH